Scalr/scalr-vscode/README.md

-# Scalr VSCode Extension
+# Scalr VS Code Extension

 ## Overview

-The Scalr VSCode Extension is a tool designed to streamline your Opentofu/Terraform workflows by integrating Scalr directly into your Visual Studio Code environment.
+The Scalr VS Code Extension is a tool designed to streamline your Opentofu/Terraform workflows by integrating Scalr directly into your Visual Studio Code environment.
 This extension allows you to manage workspaces, monitor runs, and access critical information about your infrastructure—without leaving your code editor.

 ![](assets/scalr-extension.png)